beachio/chisel/README.md

 npm run build
 ```

-This will output a Build folder, which can be uploaded to a Forge site.
+This will output a `dist` folder, which can be uploaded to a Forge site.

 You could also fork Chisel and link the Github repo to your Forge site and auto-deploy from Github.